 Subscribe for the Rice Psychology Newsletter and receive these free tips today!

-Although the methods of treating ADHD can depend on severity and the types of symptoms, the overall consensus is that the best way is through a combination of psycho-social or behavioral treatment and medication.
-Medication helps to manage the functions of the brain and symptoms while the therapeutic side of treatment can help a patient by providing necessary education about ADHD, creating structure, teaching skills and providing much-needed feedback and support.
-Therapy also offers a safe place to express their emotions, thoughts and worries in dealing with the disorder.
+Although treating ADHD can depend on the severity and the types of symptoms, the overall consensus is that the best way is to combine psycho-social or behavioral treatment and medication.
+Medication helps manage the brain's functions and symptoms, while treatment can help a patient by providing necessary education about ADHD, creating structure, teaching skills, and providing much-needed feedback and support.
+Therapy also offers a safe place to express their emotions, thoughts, and worries in dealing with the disorder.

 How Can We Help You?